roundedup/minimal-mistakes/_posts/2018-04-10-kickstarter.md

 Back to the opening question, can we predict the success of a campaign?
 Encouraged by the tf-idf results I wanted probe the power of words in the title and blurb.
-Indeed tf-idf already provides us with a vector representation of each campaign ..., which can be readily used to train a Boosted Decision Tree.
-In this case I used the [XGBoost](http://xgboost.readthedocs.io/en/latest/) ....
+Indeed tf-idf already gives us a vector representation of each campaign.
+These features can be readily used for regression or classification.
+The latter is what we are looking for.
+To predict whether a campaign will be funded or not we will train a Boosted Decision Tree, in this case using the [XGBoost](http://xgboost.readthedocs.io/en/latest/) package.
-I wanted to compare the perfomance of it with other features extracted from the data, for instance: goal, length of campaign and start day (in the year), number of characters in title and blurb, subcategory, US state, and so on.
+I wanted to compare the perfomance of tf-idf with other features, for instance: goal, length of campaign and start day (in the year), number of characters in title and blurb, subcategory, US state, and so on.
 I trained using k-fold validation (with 6 folds) category by category, after optimizing the hyperparameters with a grid search.
-As an input I trained separately on the tf-idf and on the features, and on both together.
+Training was performed separately on the tf-idf and on the other features, and on both together.
 The results in term of [f-1 score](https://en.wikipedia.org/wiki/F1_score) are reported in the table below.

 In most categories language is as powerful as the other features.
 Their combination improves the overall score by a few percents.